Flow Input & Form

 },

-- lensless uploads them as a new dataset, returning the dataset’s ID into this property.
+"type": "string". minandmaxset the required minimum/maximum number of images.- lensless uploads the files as a new dataset and returns the dataset’s ID into this property.

 You can then reference "$.input.userDatasetId" in later steps, like ModelGenerator.datasetId.

-Using Input in Steps
+Using input in steps

 - In

-ObjectGenerator, reference"$.input.prompt". - In
+ObjectGenerator, reference"$.input.prompt"as theinputparameter. - In

 ModelGenerator, reference"$.input.userDatasetId"asdatasetId. - In

-These property names (prompt, userDatasetId, etc) are just examples.
-You can use any name you want.
+The property names (prompt, userDatasetId, etc.) are just examples — you

-Example Flow with Input
+Example Flow with input

 {